ikekou/chatgpt-keyboard-shortcuts-chrome-extension/README.md

 You can change the shortcut settings from `chrome://extensions/shortcuts`

+However, `Ctrl+Shift+4` cannot be changed due to limitations on Chrome's side.

 ## Warning

 - The DOM selectors used in this extension may be arbitrary, and it is unknown when they might stop working.